nxocorp/node-stackblitz-dev/DOCS/project.md

 Welcome to **NXOCORP W.IDE Development Laboratory**

-We will be exploring the posabillities of using the StackBlitz WebIDE to code everything from SPA websites to Mobile Apps and Cloud services focusing on modern JavaScript frameworks and external services available.
+We will be exploring the posabillities of using the StackBlitz WebIDE to code everything from SPA to Mobile Apps and Cloud services focusing on modern JavaScript frameworks and external services available.

 ## Introduction

-Here are the main tools we will be using to create our App Ecosystem.
-In our lab we
+To take control of this endevor, we will be using:

+- **Notion.so** - Documentation and Project Management Application
+- **Plasmic/Figma** - system Design and Prototyping

+Our online development ecosystem and tools are:

-- **Stackblitz Web IDE**
+- **Stackblitz Web IDE** - Code development, testing and deployment

-- **Github.com**
+We will be exploring the latest Javascript frameworks like:

-- **Firebase**
+- **Vue/React/Angular**

-what we will be learing and how this lab is structure.
+And we will be using Backend services like:

+- **Github** - Code repository and distribution
+- **Firebase** - Database Storage, File Storage and Authentication

+## Project Outline

-We will be breaking down this course into modules to help you work each system at your pace.
+We will also be breaking down the course into modules to help better understand each component, integrating project .

-So without further introduction lets get started.

-### Project Outline

-`[] set up our wIDE and determine framework to use`
+`[] set up our wIDE `
+`[] determine framework to use`
-` [] design our applications using online tools`
+`[] design our applications using online tools`
+`[] implement a project plan and organize our sprints`
+`[] start prototyping functionality and style`
-`[] integrate external tools as backend services`
+`[] integrate external tools for backend services`
-`[] implement our own backend services`
+`[] deploy to public access to testing`